Acme-Ontologies/ies-ontology-template/README.md

 ## IES Core

-**DO NOT CHANGE IES CORE form this repository.
+**DO NOT CHANGE IES CORE from this repository.
 Instead, go directly to IES Core repo and use the development workflow to propose changes for PR and review**

 This ontology repository uses IES Core as a submodule.
 To update IES Core, run the following commands: